-- Consider options for strengthening Arlington's inclusionary zoning bylaw.
-Arlington's inclusionary zoning requirement has produced very few units.
-The barriers to multifamily development in Arlington play a key role in making the IZ bylaw less effective than it could be.
-The Town should study opportunities to update the IZ bylaw, both through strategies to encourage multifamily housing and the use of density bonuses. - Allow redevelopment of preexisting nonconforming residential uses in the Industrial • Zoning District, and make residential uses easier to permit through redevelopment/reuse of Industrial District sites.
+- Increase the amount of land zoned for multifamily development.
+Arlington's existing multifamily zoning on Massachusetts Avenue and Broadway consists of small, fragmented zoning districts that effectively discourage new multifamily housing.
+The existing buildings on the parcels zoned for higher density residential development could not be built in those districts today.
+The districts need to be reorganized and reconfigured to create realistic multifamily redevelopment sites. - Make residential uses easier to permit through redevelopment/reuse of Industrial District sites.
 The Town has expanded the range of allowed uses in the Industrial District, following up on a study RKG prepared for Arlington two years ago.
 The changes stopped short of facilitating residential reuse of Industrial District sites by limiting future residential space to artist live/work units.
 There are valid reasons to protect nonresidential land for nonresidential purposes, so the artist live/work option makes sense as an economic development tool.
-If it does not lure new investment, the Town should consider what RKG recommended: allow for some multifamily redevelopment in the Industrial District, thereby enhancing the marketability of obsolete built assets.
-In addition, there are older apartment buildings in the Industrial District that under today's rules could not be redeveloped as new (and taller, under the new height limits) residential because they are not a permitted use in that district.
-Allowing redevelopment of these properties could, if paired with an updated IZ bylaw, make appropriate use of existing sites to increase affordable housing. - Consider options for discouraging single-story commercial buildings in the Town's business and mixed-use districts.
-As some communities have done, Arlington could establish a minimum height requirement (in stories and feet) to stimulate construction of multi-story buildings with housing units or additional commercial space above the ground floor.
-Making this kind of change will require further study to verify that other dimensional requirements in Arlington's zoning will work in harmony with encouraging taller buildings. - Plan for mixed-use development with affordable housing on the municipal parking lot in Arlington Center.
-As noted in the Arlington Master Plan (2015), the Russell Common Lot in Arlington Center has potential to support multiple uses.
-The Town could study possibilities for this site, prepare comparative concept plans, and work with residents to build consensus about a preferred plan. - Encourage the Arlington Housing Authority (AHA) to expand opportunities under its Section 8 Housing Voucher program: - Housing Choice vouchers can be used to help low-income renters become homebuyers.
+If it does not lure new investment, the Town should do what RKG actually recommended: allow for some multifamily redevelopment in the Industrial District, thereby enhancing the marketability of obsolete built assets. - Encourage the Arlington Housing Authority (AHA) to expand opportunities under its Section 9 Housing Voucher program: - Housing Choice vouchers can be used to help low-income renters become homebuyers.
 Since 2015, twenty-four public housing authorities in Massachusetts and the Department of Housing and Community Development (DHCD) have used Housing Choice Vouchers to help 1,429 renters become homeowners (source: HUD.)